qicosmos/iguana/README.md

 [struct_pb](lang/struct_pb_intro.md)

 ### Motivation ###
-Serialize an object to any other format data with compile-time YLT_REFL, such as json, xml, binary, table and so on.
+Serialize an object to any other format data with compile-time reflection, such as json, xml, binary, table and so on.
 This library is designed to unify and simplify serialization in a portable cross-platform manner.
 This library is also easy to extend, and you can serialize any format of data with the library.
 This library provides a portable cross-platform way of: